JN0514/GitDemoRepo/README.md

-“git diff ‘branch name’” - shows difference of the branch from the current branch. git branch - to display branch names that is checkout locally. git branch -d 'branch name' - to delete branches
+“git diff ‘branch name’” - shows difference of the branch from the current branch. git branch - to display branch names that is checkout locally. git branch -d 'branch name' - to delete branches git merge 'branchName' - Before this command, be in the branch from which the incoming branch to be merged.
+Replace branchname with the name which you want to merge into this current branch.